Laser-controlled real- and reciprocal-space topology in multiferroic insulators

 The resonance frequencies of the CCW (blue) and breathing (red) modes as functions of $\tilde{B}_d$ are shown in Fig.~\ref{fig: floq_magnon}(b), from where we identify the band inversion point at the critical value $\tilde{B}_d\approx 1.8$.
 The total effective magnetic field at this point is estimated as $\overline{B}_F+\overline{B}_0\approx 0.56$.
 Remarkably, it is almost equal to the critical magnetic field obtained in static systems~\cite{diazChiralMagnonicEdge2020} and thus consistent with Floquet magnons experiencing a laser-induced effective field.
 We find that the critical value of the total effective magnetic field remains roughly constant up to $\tilde{\omega}_0\ge 5$, where the high frequency expansion is justified~\cite{SM}.

 Treating the time-averaged spin configuration of the non-equilibrium steady state as the classical spin ground-state for the effective Floquet Hamiltonian in Eq.~\eqref{eq:Floquet_SpinLatticeH}, we compute the Floquet magnon band structures (see~\cite{SM}) shown in Fig.~\ref{fig: floq_magnon}(c).
 The laser-driven Floquet magnonic topological phase transition is signaled by the closing of the gap between the CCW and breathing modes, at the band inversion point, with the consequent Chern number transfer.
 The obtained Floquet magnon band structures are consistent with the LLG simulation results.
 We note that the topological phase transition occurs at a slightly smaller $\tilde{B}_d$ value in the Floquet magnon band structures, which may arise from higher order terms neglected in the Floquet Hamiltonian.
-Invoking the bulk-boundary correspondence, the above Chern number transfer opens the door to laser-controlled switching of Floquet magnonic chiral edge states, as we demonstrate in~\cite{SM}.
+Invoking the bulk-boundary correspondence, the above Chern number transfer opens the door to laser-controlled switching of nonreciprocal Floquet magnonic chiral edge states due to the magnetoelectric coupling~\cite{SM}.

 As a bulk probe for the laser-driven topological phase transition, we consider the Floquet magnonic thermal Hall conductivity~\cite{katsuraTheoryThermalHall2010, onoseObservationMagnonHall2010, matsumotoTheoreticalPredictionRotating2011, owerreFloquetTopologicalMagnons2017}